Skip to content

 One of my personal highlights comes from when I was teaching first grade and saw students reading and speaking Spanish.
 It was amazing and inspiring to see how confident and natural they were in a foreign language at such a young age.

-Learn more about teaching in the US and how to apply to teach with Participate Learning.
+Learn more about teaching in the U.S. and how to apply to teach with Participate Learning for the upcoming school year.

 Share this Post